 and Proviso Township High School in Maywood.

 At Proviso, Arthur participated in the student council and was a member of the National Honor Society.
 After he graduated, he became associated with his father in the Joseph Holland Hardware Firm.
 In 1942, his father sold his business and the family moved to Hinsdale.

 Arthur joined the Illinois National Guard and became a member of the 33rd Tank Company headquartered in an armory at Maywood, Illinois.
 In November of 1940, Arthur was sent to Fort Knox, Kentucky, to train with his company when it was federalized as Company B, 192nd Tank Battalion.
-He was B Company's mess sergeant until he was promoted to tank commander.
+He attended Mess Sergeant and cook school and was B Company's mess sergeant until he was promoted to tank commander.

 In the late summer of 1941, Arthur took part in maneuvers in Louisiana and then was sent to Camp Polk, Louisiana.
 It was there that the members of the battalion learned that they had been selected for duty overseas.

 After being outfitted with new equipment, the battalion was sent by train to Angel Island.
 They received inoculations and were boarded onto their transport.
 When Arthur boarded the U.S.S.
 Hugh L. Scott on Monday, October 27, 1941, he discovered that he had been assigned to one of the few rooms on the ship with permanent bunks not army cots.
 When he reached his room, Lt.
 William Gentry opened the door, pulled him in, and locked the door behind him.
 Gentry did not want any other bunk mates.
 It turned out all the other rooms had cots from wall to wall.